suyinwb/School_District_Analysis/README.md

 Note: FERPA 1974 protects students' privacy.

 ## Overview of Project
-Here is the list of deliverables for the analysis of the school district:
+Deliverables for the analysis of the school district:
 * A high-level snapshot of the district's key metrics, presented in a table format
 * An overview of the key metrics for each school, presented in a table format